xjw1001001/IGCrebuild/docs/tut00/main.rst

 example 1
 =========

+This example computes a log likelihood for a simple process.

-This example looks at the simple process in which a binary variable begins in state 1 at one end of an interval of length 1, and stochastically evolves with instantaneous rate 1 towards absorbing state 0.
+In particular, it looks at the simple process in which a binary variable begins in state 1 at one end of an interval of length 1, and stochastically evolves with instantaneous rate 1 towards absorbing state 0.
+Chosen for its simplicity,
-This particular process is also morbidly known as a "pure-death" process.
+this particular process belongs to a class of processes morbidly known as "pure-death" processes.

 If we are interested in the probability of surviving in the initial state 1 over the entire interval, we see that this is simply the probability